 Writing about emerging technology, digital media and the impacts/ opportunities they present is a focus of Amy’s work.
 She is the tech columnist and a contributing editor at Inc. Magazine, where she writes about the future of technology and business.
-She regularly contributes to a number of publications, including the Harvard Business Review and Slate.
+She regularly contributes to a number of publications all over the world.
 In 2013, Amy published “Data, A Love Story” (Dutton/ Penguin), a bestselling memoir about finding love via algorithms.
-Data has since been translated for a worldwide market into Chinese, Korean, Turkish and Portuguese and is being adapted for the screen.
+Data has since been translated for a worldwide market into Chinese, Korean, Turkish and Portuguese and is being adapted for film.
 Her TED talk about Data has been viewed more than 4 million times and has been translated into 31 languages.

 Amy originally attended the Jacobs School of Music to study classical clarinet and has an M.S. from the Columbia University Graduate School of Journalism.
 She has continued to study classical piano.
 She also earned Nikyu Certification in the Japanese government-administered Language Proficiency Test and speaks fluently.
 In addition, she earned the rank of Shodan (first-degree black belt) in Aikido, but a serious accident during training a few years ago forced her to retire.